csc-training/elements-of-hpc/supercomputer/operating_systems.md

 Windows.
 Unlike Windows and macOS, Linux is modular and build around a kernel which contains the basic system and drivers.
 The users now can add to the kernel various modules to serve purpose of the device (focused on user interface or server management).
-It is generic in the sense that the the kernel, is written in a such a way it can run on may device, from hand-held gadgets to large supercomputers.
+It is generic in the sense that the kernel is written in a such a way it can run on any device, from hand-held gadgets to large supercomputers.
 It has very good scalability, Linux can handle efficiently small and large loads.
 In the case of supercomputer we expect the system to handle hundreds or thousands of users conencted in the same time.
 It is free and open source.
 All the undelying code is known and users can modify and improve it.
 There is a large community which is dedicated to Linux.
 When problems arise they are very fast handled.
 Finally, the cost is big factor.
-A supercomputer is a collection of computing nodes lnked togheter and using a proprietary OS would mean a licences fee paid for each indvidual node.
+A supercomputer is a collection of computing nodes linked togheter and using a proprietary OS would mean a licences fee paid for each indvidual node.